 CodeSignal provides challenges and assessments in a real-world coding environment.
-Originally called CodeFights, the program was created to let developers compete against each other in short coding challenges.
+The program was created for developers to compete against each other in short coding challenges.
 Then, they created company-sponsored “bots”, like UberBot, where users could fight each other with their code while Uber engineers recruited from the group.

 Who is CodeSignal for?

 Software engineers who want to keep their technical skills sharp in a variety of languages and programs can benefit from the CodeSignal study section.
 They have 1,000+ different coding tasks that range in difficulty, topic, and theme.
 Plus, those who are looking to take Certified Assessments and use them for their applications can give themselves an added boost against their peers.

 Companies who are looking to assess software engineering candidates in technical challenges and pair programming sessions also use CodeSignal.
 They see the candidate’s Coder Score (a breakdown of subject-specific capabilities of each candidate) and any certified assessments they might have.
 Once they invite the candidate to a challenge or technical interview, they see a plagiarism checker, live coding window, and recording of the session.

 What does CodeSignal cost?
 How much work is involved?

 For users, CodeSignal is free.
 They just need to create an account via email, Facebook, Google, GitHub, or Twitter and set up a profile.
-CodeSignal makes money from the companies that are connected to the platform, who pay for access to the users.
+CodeSignal makes money from the companies that are connected to the platform.

 Ratings and reviews